Nontrivial absolutely continuous part of anomalous dissipation measures in time: Construction of the vector field and initial datum

 Given $a \in (0,1)$ such that $a^{\sfrac{\eps \delta}{8}} + a^{{\eps \delta^2}} \leq \frac{1}{20}$, we select $a_0 \leq a$ (to be determined depending on $\beta >0$ and universal constants) and define

 for all $q \geq 0$.
-As pointed out in \cite{CCS22}, the sequence $\{ a_{q } \}_{q \in \N}$ should be selected in such a way that we can guarantee that $\sfrac{a_{q}}{a_{q+1}}$ is a multiple of 4.
+The sequence $\{ a_{q } \}_{q \in \N}$ should be selected in such a way that we can guarantee that $\sfrac{a_{q}}{a_{q+1}}$ is a multiple of 4.
 This affects the proof only with fixed numerical constants in the estimates and would make the reading more technical, therefore we avoid it.
 We fix the parameter

 We fix an integer $m \geq 1$ such that

 and define the sequence of times

 Define the sequence $\{ T_q \}_{q = 0}^{\infty}$ as